Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 (Okay, that was more than a flavor)

 The self-assuredness of those who don the anti-Zionism invisibility cloak is also quite something to witness.
+I wonder, too, does it ever occur to them how unconvincing an act it is.

 As a Jew, few things are stranger than somebody who isn’t Jewish and who appears to know rather little about your faith try to lecture you on your religion.

-In a desperate grasp to grab whatever Jews he can find for ideological cover and to deflect against accurate charges of anti-Semitism, Tadhg latches onto … True Torah Jews, Neturei Karta, and whoever else he can dredge up on the internet.
+So in a desperate grasp to grab whatever Jews he can find for ideological cover and to deflect against accurate charges of anti-Semitism, Tadhg latches onto … True Torah Jews, Neturei Karta, and whoever else he can dredge up on the internet.

 So much as Press TV pumps out a 24/7 stream of fake news, disinformation and lies, Tadhg deludes his equally misinformed followers into believing in a fictional version of the Jewish world that suits their desire to not be anti-Semitic but which, sadly, doesn’t actually exist.

-Even that still leaves lacunas in Tadhg’s worldview.
 To illustrate the extent of the mental gymnastics anti-Semites demand that “good Jews” pass through to avoid being hated or worse, it’s worth pausing for a moment to think them through:

 So you’re okay with Jews so long as they repudiate Zionism.
 But you still hate Jews for “Jewish supremacy?”
 So do they need to go another hurdle to gain your hallowed stamp of acceptability?